 If you’re fresh out of school or still studying, consider adding in some relevant coursework or study abroad experience to beef up this resume part.
 Also, put it in front of your job experience section (which will probably be weaker on entry-level resumes).

 Need some more pointers on what to list in the education section?
 This guide should help: How to Put Your Education on a Resume

-This part focuses on what expertise you have to get the job.
-Just like with the experience part, being relevant is a key component.
+This resume part focuses on what expertise you have to get the job.
+Just like with the experience resume component, being relevant is a key element.
 Use the job ad as a guide to what skills the employer is looking for.